AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-anonymous-communications-using-tor/README.md

 As the name implies, Tor Browser is a Web browser.
 Also as the name implies, it is a *torified* Web browser, which means that it is set up in such a way as to ensure that all of its network traffic is routed through the Tor network.
 But there are additional improvements to your online privacy that Tor Browser provides that are important to know about beyond merely onion routing.

+#### Tor Browser is a Firefox fork

 The Tor Browser's interface may already be very familiar to you if you have ever used a modern Web browser, such as Google Chrome or [Mozilla Firefox](https://www.mozilla.org/firefox/).
 In fact, if you are a Firefox user, the Tor Browser probably looks *extremely* familiar.
 There is a good reason for that: the Tor Browser is based on Mozilla Firefox!
 View the Tor Browser's "About" window (by going to, for example, the *Tor Browser* &rarr; *About Tor Browser* menu item on a macOS computer) and you'll see this fact reported plain as day:

 ![Screenshot of the Tor Browser's "About" window on macOS.](screenshots/tor-browser-macos-about-tor-browser.png)

 In the screenshot, you can see that the Tor Browser reports it is "based on Mozilla Firefox," gives its Firefox version number, and then the three-letter acronym ESR, which stands for Extended Support Release.
 These special release versions of Mozilla Firefox are, as their name implies, supported by Mozilla for longer than other versions of their Firefox Web browser are.
-The Tor Browser is based on these specific versions because these versions change less quickly and thus offer the Tor Browser team a slower moving target at which they can target their special, privacy-enhancing modifications to the Firefox code, making Tor Browser development a lot easier.
+The Tor Browser is based on these specific versions because these versions change less quickly and thus offer the Tor Browser team a slower moving target at which they can aim their special, privacy-enhancing modifications to the Firefox code, making Tor Browser development a lot easier.
+When a project is "based on" another project in this way, programmers call it a *fork* of the original ("upstream") project.

 Basing itself on Firefox also provides the Tor Browser with a number of other dramatic benefits.
 Not least among these is the fact that the Tor Browser team does not need to write a whole new Web browser from scratch.
 Instead, as Mozilla updates and improves the underlying Web browsing technology in its Firefox product, the Tor Browser automatically and freely gets these improvements, too.
 So, if you like and support the Tor Project, consider supporting the [Mozilla Foundation](https://mozilla.org/), as well.

 Since the Tor Browser is simply a specially-crafted derivative of the Mozilla Firefox Web browser, most of the things you would expect to be possible with a Web browser are possible in the Tor Browser.
 You can bookmark your favorite sites, perform Internet searches using search engines like Google (although note that the Tor Browser's search field defaults to using a more privacy-conscious competitor, [DuckDuckGo](https://duckduckgo.com/)), open multiple tabs, print pages or documents, and so on.

 So far, the only clue in any of this that you're using a privacy-enhanced or *hardened* Web browser is the fact that some of the default options chosen by the less privacy-focused Web browsers are different.
 The Google Chrome Web browser, which is made by Google, Inc., tries to steer you towards using Google-branded products and services.
 The Tor Browser, on the other hand, does a number of things you can see and a lot that you may not immediately notice to realize a more privacy-friendly Web browsing experience.

+#### Tor Browser includes privacy-enhancing add-ons by default

 Among these things are several pre-installed Web browser extensions or *add-ons*.
 These are small programs that run inside your Web browser itself and either change its default behavior or give you more options for controlling the Web browser when it encounters various things online.
 These installed-by-default extensions are visible in the Tor Browser's toolbar to the right of the search field: